What to do around Lake Issyk-Kul in Kyrgyzstan

 crocoloup sacados 03

-If you have any questions, please feel free to join our facebook discussion group dedicated to exploring Kyrgyzstan.
-You will also be able to share your experience of the country and/or discover the photos of other travellers.
+“If you have any questions, feel free to join our facebook discussion group dedicated to exploring Kyrgyzstan.
+You can also share your experience of the country and/or discover photos taken by other travellers.

 If you liked this article, help us and share it with your friends!